Applying for CPT-IS

 - Once step #4 is complete and submitted to 109 Towne, you will need to request CPT online through the International Student and Scholar Services using the online F-1 Curricular Practical Training Form.

 - Once approved by the Associate Dean/designee, you are responsible to take the approved application to Penn’s International Student and Scholar Services (ISSS) office to request curricular practical training authorization.
 Processing time by ISSS is typically 3-5 business days.
-Students may not begin any work until they have received the CPT authorization from ISSS.
+Students cannot begin any work until they have received the CPT authorization from ISSS.

 USCIS eligibility criteria: In order to be eligible for CPT-IS, you must have already completed one academic year (September to May) of course work full-time at Penn but have not completed all of your degree requirements.
 (Note: A student beginning their program in January would be able to register for CPT-IS after a second term of full-time study.)
 If you have any questions regarding the CPT immigration status requirement, please meet with an advisor familiar with Engineering’s CPT rules at ISSS.
+Engineering does not permit CPT in the student’s final/last semester.
+Students must also meet academic standards before they are allowed to register for any CPT course.

 Please note the following: